-• Ice Blasting - Ice crystals generated within the blasting equipment are used as the abrasive media.
-Ice blasting is well suited to the removal of contaminants from softer substrates such as aluminium or brickwork that would be damaged by conventional abrasives.

-• Carbon Dioxide Blasting - The principle of operation of this method involves solidification and ero¬sion/abrasion of oil or grease from the structure.
+- Ice Blasting Ice crystals generated within the blasting equipment are used as the abrasive nmedie.
+Ice blasting is well suited to the removal of contaminants from softer substrates such as aluminium or brickwork that would be damaged by conventional abrasives. - Carbon Dioxide Blasting The principle of operation of this method involves solidification and ero¬sion/abrasion of oil or grease from the structure.
 The operating conditions are typical of abrasive blasting with nozzle pressures at or near 550 KPa.
 Feed rates for the CO2 are mea-sured as a few kg per minute.
-The primary benefit claimed for this method is that the clean up required is very limited because the CO2 sublimes to a gas after hitting the substrate, leaving only the removed oil and grease behind.
+Paint fall from pair required is very limited because the CO2 sublimes to a gas after hitting the substrate, leaving only the removed oil and grease behind.